ShubhamRJ/ShubhamRJ.github.io/_posts/2024-03-20-Distributed Systems Papers & Resources.md

 ---
-title: Best Distributed Systems Papers & Resources
+title: Distributed Systems Papers & Resources
 date: 2024-03-20 00:00:00 -0400
 categories: [Distributed Systems]
 tags: [Distributed Systems, Research]
 pin: false
 ---

-This is a list of the best Distributed Systems papers that I have already read and found super interesting.
+This is a list of some great Distributed Systems papers that I have already read and found super interesting.
 When I say interesting, I mean they are well written, introduces an interesting new idea/concept/technique and are very well explained.

 Got a recommendation?
 Let me know in the comments below!